Yash-Kunwar/Connect-4-using-Reinforcement-Learning/README.md

 <p>
-🎮 <b>Connect Four Game with AI 🤖</b>
+🎮 <b>Connect 4 🔴🟡🔴🟡 Game with AI 🤖</b>

-A fun Connect Four implementation with an intelligent AI opponent built using Python and Pygame.
-Drop your red pieces against the AI's yellow ones and try to connect four in a row!
+A fun Connect 4 implementation with an intelligent AI opponent built using Python and Pygame.
+Drop your red pieces against the AI's yellow ones and try to connect 4 in a row!

 <b>✨ Features</b>